ananyareddygandlaparthi/Face-Triggered-Sexyback-Player/README.md

 # Face-Triggered SexyBack Player 🎶

 Plays **SexyBack by Justin Timberlake** whenever a chosen face appears on screen — automating the “every time X appears, SexyBack plays” trend.
+Folder in this repo contains pictures of Carlos Sainz.

 A fun Python project that runs in the background, watches your screen, and whenever it recognizes a face, it automatically plays SexyBack.
 When the face disappears, the music stops.